 As a marketer in the automotive industry, you aim to reach more customers, sell more cars and parts, get ahead of the competition, and ultimately grow your business.

-Does that sound about right and straightforward?
+Does that sound about right?

-However, we are in an age where visibility is becoming a challenge.
+Visibility is becoming a challenge.
 It’s no longer enough for customers to know who you are.

 They also need to understand what kind of services you provide and how those services can provide value to them.

-Your company values should inspire the customer while your employees should advocate for your brand to help customers find positive stories about your company online.
+Your company values should inspire the customer, while your employees should advocate for your brand to help customers find positive stories about your company online.

 All the information customers stumble upon online about your company will help you create a personal relationship with them.